CTEPH AWARENESS DAY

 Learn more about CTEPH symptoms and treatments by watching the PHA Classroom videos below:

 Join us in promoting CTEPH Awareness Day.
 To help you spread the word, PHA has assembled this toolkit of content for your use.
 Note: Click the images to open them to their full size.

 Sample Social Media Posts

 Use these sample social media posts on your Facebook, Twitter, Instagram or LinkedIn accounts to spread the word about CTEPH Awareness Day.
 (Note: Twitter accounts are limited to posts of 280 characters.)

-- November 13 is CTEPH Awareness Day.
-Chronic thromboembolic pulmonary hypertension (CTEPH) is a form of pulmonary hypertension (PH) caused by clots in the lungs (pulmonary embolism).
-Learn more about CTEPH: phassociation.org/ctephday. #CTEPHDay
+- CTEPH Day is Nov.
+9!
+CTEPH is a form of pulmonary hypertension caused by blood clots in the lungs (pulmonary emboli).
+Learn more about CTEPH at https://phassociation.org/ctephday. #CTEPHDay #PHAwarenessMonth

-You can also share these graphics with the social media posts above.
+You can share these graphics with the social media posts above.